UberLambda/Degheio/README.md

 "Ruby-Go-Perl: Make a Rube Goldberg type program, which incorporates as many programming languages as possible."

+This repo contains the state of the program as of the competition's deadline.
+No further changes or bug fixes have been made; the Java and Love2D code are still mostly broken.

 ## Sequence
 Tested on Linux.
 1. `start.sh` or `start.bat` print the 1st line and invoke Perl